 B. The department head, after consultation with the faculty of the unit, will develop a Unit Workload Expectations Policy.
 This policy shall:

-Specify equivalent contributions in terms of teaching, research, extension, and service.
+Specify equivalent contributions in terms of workload units for teaching, research, extension, and service.
 These should be aligned with workload norms within a discipline at comparable research universities.

 Provide for balanced and fair work assignments for all faculty members.